 I’ve had an herb garden for as long as I can remember, and there are more than a few things I’ve learned the hard way.
 The biggest lesson was complacency with my herb harvests.
 The first frost will absolutely toast some herbs like basil, mint and lemon balm.
 The first freeze will wipe out most of the rest, although chives and thyme seem to hold on a bit better.
-The thing I do now is get out to those herbs, harvest and preserve for the winter to come and well before the first frost.
+Now I harvest and preserve those herbs, for the winter to come well before the first frost.

 1. The food dehydrator

 Food dehydrators are typically defined as a layer of trays with a heating element at the bottom and sometimes a small fan to circulate the air.
-You can dry various and multiple types of herbs, but you’ll find the herbs at the bottom which are closest to the heating element will dry out faster.
+You can dry various and multiple types of herbs.
+Herbs at the bottom which are closest to the heating element will dry out faster.
 You need to check and either rotate or remove trays as the herbs dry.

-I’ll typically put more robust herbs likes chives, sage and rosemary on the bottom tray and more delicate herbs like basil and mint toward the top.
+Typically I’ll put more robust herbs likes chives, sage and rosemary on the bottom tray and more delicate homegrown herbs like basil and mint toward the top.
 I’ll also check them periodically, knowing that some might dry before others.

 2. Oven drying

 This is a fairly robust technique and doesn’t work particularly well, with more delicate herbs like basil and mint varieties including lemon balm.
 However, it works great with chives, sage, oregano and marjoram leaves on the stem; as well as thyme and rosemary.
 The starting temperature is as low 150 degrees Fahrenheit and the duration varies depending on the herb.